guptaharsh13/rno-automation/README.md

 # RnO Automation

-Auomate the grunt work done by our IEEE-VIT RnO team
+Automate the grunt work done by our IEEE-VIT RnO team